 A decade ago, new suits were delivered in three weeks.
 Now, skilled tailors are in short supply and it takes up to 12 weeks.

 Tailored suits start at around $600 in Hong Kong, less than half the price for an entry-level outfit in Savile Row or Milan.
-Both European centres have successfully revived once-declining sectors by focusing on high-end consumers, brand building and ploughing revenue back into training programmes.
+Both European centers have successfully revived once-declining sectors by focusing on high-end consumers, brand building and ploughing revenue back into training programs.

-Hong Kong’s government-funded Clothing Industry Training Authority offers a part-time foundation course in men’s suit tailoring that costs HK$14,000 ($1,805), about two months’ wages for an apprentice tailor.
+Hong Kong’s government-funded Clothing Industry Training Authority offers a part-time foundation course in men’s suit tailoring that costs HK$14,000 (US$1,805), about two months’ wages for an apprentice tailor.